-The Company has cash balances and interest-bearing debt on short term loans and long-term loans at commercial rates.
+The Company has cash balances and interest-bearing debt on long-term loans at commercial rates.
 The Company's current policy is to invest excess cash in interest-earning bank accounts with Canadian and Russian financial institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.